mvolkmann/context-easy/README.md

 The `type` property defaults to `'text'`, but can be set to any valid value including `'checkbox'`.

-The value used by the `input` is the state value at the specified path.
+The value used by the `Input` is the state value at the specified path.
 When the user changes the value, this component updates the value at that path in the state.

-To perform additional processing of changes such as validation, supply an `onChange` prop that refers to a function.
+To perform additional processing of changes such as validation, supply an `onChange` prop whose value is a function.

 HTML `textarea` elements can be replaced by the `TextArea` component.
 For example,